Pokemon Scarlet & Violet gym order: All paths level order & post-game walkthrough

 |Wattrel||Electric / Flying||23|

-Team Star’s Fire-type leader is another trainer that opens themselves up to fundamental type disadvantages.
+Team Star’s Fire-type leader Mela is another trainer who opens themselves up to fundamental type disadvantages.
 She may be up there in levels, but dousing this trainer with Water-type attacks is a super effective tactic.

 8. Orthworm Titan – East Province (Area Three)

 This Titan encounter can be pretty underwhelming, depending on your choice of starter.
-Even a low-level Fuecoco evolution can easily take down this titan since it’s feeble against fire-type moves.
+Even a low-level Fuecoco evolution can easily take down Orthworm since it’s feeble against Fire-type moves.
 But checking this one off gives players yet another upgrade for their Legendary bike.

 9. Water Gym Leader Kofu – Cascarrafa